-Millions of people left work for weeks in California and many other states, and the daily expenses continued; mortgages and car payments, groceries and health insurance, medical bills and utilities.
+Millions of people left work for weeks in California and many other states, and the daily expenses continued; mortgages and car payments, groceries and health insurance, medical bills, and utilities.
 According to Attorney Faler, “Most people with savings didn’t have enough to get through several weeks without a paycheck during a pandemic, credit card debt shot up to record levels.”
-Now individuals are turning to bankruptcy in record levels to eliminate their debt and to get back on their feet financially.
+Now individuals are turning to bankruptcy at record levels to eliminate their debt and to get back on their feet financially.

 When to file Chapter 7 bankruptcy

 Chapter 7 is the most effective way to immediately wipe out credit card debt, medical bills, old IRS debt, and debt related to lawsuits such as judgments or liens.
 As a general rule, Chapter 7 is best when a person is unable to get rid of existing debt within 2-3 years.
 Individuals with too much income or home equity may not qualify for Chapter 7 bankruptcy, depending on their expenses and any other people in the household.
 For more in-depth questions about qualifying for bankruptcy, it is best to call an experienced Los Angeles chapter 7 bankruptcy attorney.